Cheaple/MIT-6.824/Designing_Data-Intensive_Applications.md

 ![image-20230714155429648](images\image-20230714155429648.png)

-The protocol contains two crucial "points of no return": when a participant votes "yes", it promises that it will definitely be able to commit later (although the coordinator may still choose to abort); and once the coordinator decides, that decision is irrevocableHowever, if the coordinator crashed after the nodes said "yes", nodes will fall into an uncertain state (namely, in-doubt), and they have to wait for the coordinator to recover.
+The protocol contains two crucial "points of no return": when a participant votes "yes", it promises that it will definitely be able to commit later (although the coordinator may still choose to abort); and once the coordinator decides, that decision is irrevocable.
+However, if the coordinator crashed after the nodes said "yes", nodes will fall into an uncertain state (namely, in-doubt), and they have to wait for the coordinator to recover.

 ##### Distributed Transactions in Practice